 There is nothing as anxiety inducing as seeing the flash of red and blue from a police car driving behind you.
 The panic of being pulled over can cause us to forget our rights or proper decorum at stops.
 If a police officer pulls you over, there are certain things you can do to avoid aggravating the situation and helping your case.
-At The Koffel Law Firm, we want you to protect yourself at traffic stops.
+At Koffel Brininger Nesbitt, we want you to protect yourself at traffic stops.

 Things to Do at a Traffic Stop